Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Aliasing artifacts in the ambiguity function

-With the large antenna spacing used to generate this figure, the discrete-space \glspl{af} display grating lobes.
-Their well-understood angular structure in the \gls{ff} regime appears in Figure~\ref{fig:AF-toy}b, whereas Figure~\ref{fig:AF-toy}d shows the more sophisticated geometry exhibited in the \gls{nf} case.
-By developing on the \emph{aliasing} nature of the \gls{nf} grating lobes, this paper mathematically characterizes their origin and their intricate geometrical structure.
+With the large antenna spacing used in Figures~\ref{fig:AF-toy}b and \ref{fig:AF-toy}d, the discrete-space \glspl{af} display grating lobes.
+Their well-understood angular structure in the \gls{ff} regime appears in Figure~\ref{fig:AF-toy}b, whereas Figure~\ref{fig:AF-toy}d \rev{shows the more complex geometry observed in the \gls{nf} regime.} By developing on the \emph{aliasing} nature of the \gls{nf} grating lobes, this paper mathematically characterizes their origin and their intricate geometrical structure.
 Although the resolutions of the main lobe and the grating lobes are additional important factors affecting both localization and communication performance, extending our framework to include this aspect is left for future studies.

-We finally highlight the mathematical connection between the narrowband \gls{af} and the concept of beam pattern commonly used to study the performance of communication systems.
-The beam pattern is classically defined as the set of correlations between each steering vector and a \emph{generic} beamformer, \ie one not restricted to the set of steering vectors.
-As discussed in~\cite{vandendorpe_positioning_2025}, the \gls{af} in \eqref{eq:ds-ambifun} corresponds precisely to the beam pattern obtained with beamforming weights tailored for the specific \gls{mrt}/\gls{mrc} strategy.
+We finally highlight the mathematical connection between the narrowband \gls{af} and the concept of beampattern, which is commonly used to study the performance of communication systems.
+The beampattern is classically defined as the set of correlations between each steering vector and a \emph{generic} beamformer, \ie one not restricted to the set of steering vectors.
+As discussed in~\cite{vandendorpe_positioning_2025}, the \gls{af} in \eqref{eq:ds-ambifun} corresponds precisely to the beampattern obtained with beamforming weights tailored for the specific \gls{mrt} (or \gls{mrc}) strategy.